data-dot-all/dataall/documentation/userguide/docs/shares.md

 Requesters create a share request and add items to it.
 Both requesters and approvers can work on this `DRAFT` of the request and add and remove items to the request Draft.
 Items that are added go to the `PENDINGAPPROVAL` status.
-Items that are shared and are deleted from the Draft, go to `PENDINGREVOKE` status.
+Items that are shared and are revoked from the Draft, go to `PENDINGREVOKE` status.

 Once the draft is ready, requesters **submit** the request, which moves to the `SUBMITTED` status.
 Then, approvers **approve** or **reject** the request which will go to `APPROVED` or `REJECTED` status.
 Items also vary their status accordingly.